ibexa/documentation-developer/docs/getting_started/about_composer.md

 #### Cloning failed using an ssh key

-When dealing with [updates.ez.no](http://updates.ez.no) packages, you might get this if you somehow tell composer to download dev packages, or tell it to download from source.
-Currently our [updates.ez.no](http://updates.ez.no) service only support distribution packages in alpha stability or higher, so make sure to check what stability and avoid use of `--prefer-source` *(this is the reason examples above are using `--prefer-dist`).*
+When dealing with [updates.ez.no](http://updates.ez.no) packages, you might get this if you somehow tell Composer to download dev packages, or tell it to download from source.
+Currently our [updates.ez.no](http://updates.ez.no) service only support distribution packages in alpha stability or higher, so make sure to check what stability and avoid use of `--prefer-source` (this is the reason examples above are using `--prefer-dist`).

 #### Conflict with roave/security-advisories

-When you use composer update or require, a package may conflict with `roave/security-advisories`:
+When you use Composer update or require, a package may conflict with `roave/security-advisories`:

 ``` bash
 Your requirements could not be resolved to an installable set of packages.
   Problem 1